BickBee/code_execution_website/README.md

-Hello!
-In this repo is the code for a website with a code execution environment for Python 3.
-The code can be put in the Monaco code editor workspace and you can see the resulting code be printed when the "Test Code" button is hit.
-The code can additionally be saved to your local machine (in a local sqlite database file) by hitting the "submit" button.

-This website was made using React (Vite), Typescript, and Tailwind CSS for the frontend, and uses Python and FastAPI for the backend.

-Here is how to setup your local machine to run this Python 3 code executor:

-Start the backend:
-- Clone this repo
-- cd backend
-- python -m venv venv
-- .\venv\Scripts\activate (For Windows)
-- pip install -r requirements.txt
-- uvicorn main:app --reload

-Start the frontend:
-- cd frontend
-- npm run dev

-If anything goes wrong, I also attached a picture of the working website in this repo named "Project Demo".

-Created By: Nicholas Lee

 # 🐍 Web-Based Python Code Execution Environment

 Welcome to the Web-Based Python Code Execution Environment!
 This platform allows users to write, execute, and save Python 3 code directly from their web browser.
 Designed with an intuitive interface and robust backend, it streamlines your coding experience.